 Homeopathy arrived in the United States in 1825, but it became quite popular by the 1850s, where it competed directly with contemporary medicine.
 It was appealing to people not only because was it relatively harmless, but it involved a close relationship with the patient.
 People respected it because it seemed more scientific than contemporary medicine at the time.

 Homeopaths and physicians had a lot of conflict between each other.
 Physicians reacted aggressively against the homeopaths, seeing them as radical threats to the profession.
-Medical organizations fired their homoepaths, and physicians were even ousted from medical communities for associating with homeopaths.
+Medical organizations fired their homeopaths, and physicians were even ousted from medical communities for associating with homeopaths.
 In the 1850s book “Lessons from the History of Medical Delusions” by Worthington Hooker, he describes homeopaths as such:

 “It is supposed by the community generally that Homeopathists as such are excluded by physicians by their ranks.
 This is wholly untrue.
 A good medical education, irrespective of opinions, is the ground of admission, and nothing but gross and persevering infraction of our rules is made the ground of expulsion.
 Homeopathists exclude themselves by their bad conduct, and their association with illiterate and dishonorable men, and especially with irresponsible foreigners.
 Conscious of their unworthiness, they voluntarily form their own associations, which are of such a character as to exclude them necessarily from the ranks of a profession whose basis of union consists in honor and education.”